Everyone seems to know about Fr. Maximillian Kolbe killed at Auschwitz. But do you know his life and how devoted he was to evangelization?

 During his last days, when he and nine others were put into a starving room for two weeks.
 He almost constantly stood or knelt in the middle of the room, leading prayers to Our Lady, encouraging the others.
 Fr.
 Kolbe was one of the last to remain alive.
 To expedite things, the guards gave him an injection of carbolic acid.
 Fr.
 Kolbe raised his arm and calmly awaited death.
 This was on August 14.
 The next day, on August 15, the Feast of the Assumption, Fr.
 Kolbe’s body was creamated.

 A survivor of the camp, Jerzy Bielecki described Fr.
 Kolbe’s death thus: “a shock filled with hope, bringing new life and strength…It was like a powerful shaft of light in the darkness of the camp”.
+Most of the people recommend to go to benzo detox LA to fix themselves mentally which brings out a good change that they will enjoy at the fullest for the rest of their lives.

 Saint Maximillian Kolbe is the patron saint of the 20th century, drug addicts, prisoners, and the pro-life movement.